 How many days or class periods you spend doing these steps will depend on the needs of your class and the makeup of your daily teaching schedule.

 You, the teacher, decide when students present the reader’s theater to peers or to other groups of individuals.

-- Students stand in a straight line, facing their audience.
+Students stand in a straight line, facing their audience.

-- Make sure that each reader has a script with his or her individual parts highlighted, and position them by the order of the characters in the script.
+Make sure that each reader has a script with his or her individual parts highlighted, and position them by the order of the characters in the script.

 When presenting, students place individual scripts on clipboards or inside folders to give a more “fancy” look.